saloni1990/Front-End-Developer-Technical-Challenge/README.md

 ![Company 42 Logo](designs/logo-company-42-for-read-me.png)

-Company 42 have contacted Dam Digital to help them finish a prototype their website.
-They want Dam Digital to help them fixed a number of bugs and to create 2 new blocks in this page.
+Company 42 have contacted Dam Digital to help them finish a prototype for their website.
+They would like Dam Digital to help fix a number of bugs and to create 2 new blocks.

-The website must support the following browsers:
+The website must support the following browsers and be fully responsive on mobile devices:

 - Chrome (latest version)
 - Firefox (latest version)
 - Internet Explorer (IE 11+)
-- Android
-- IOS

 ------

 ## Designs
-All designs are in the design folder.
+All designs are in the 'designs' folder.

 -------

 ## Bugs to fix

 Some of these bugs are browser specific.
-In the event you do not have access to the necessary browser (e.g. if you are working on a apple device you won't have access to Internet Explorer) please give us potential solutions to these bugs.
+In the event you do not have access to the necessary browser (e.g. if you are working on an Apple device you won't have access to Internet Explorer) please give us potential solutions to these bugs.

-You can find screenshots of the bugs in design/bugs
+You can find screenshots of the bugs at the following path 'design\bugs'

 ### Bug 1 - The page is not scaling correctly on mobile or tablet devices
-The whole website looks off on mobile and tablet - everything is really small.
+The whole website is not rendering correctly on mobile and tablet - everything is really small.
-When resizing the window on desktop everything works fine.
+When resizing the window on desktop everything renders correctly.
 The website should look as per the mobile and tablet designs.

 ### Bug 2 - Logo does not appear in the header